Trauma is a neuro-biological issue, mind-body therapy is a neuro-affective solution

 Neuroception can vary quite a bit from person to person and at times be unpredictable.
 Not everyone perceives the same event in the same way.
 Essentially, it is not the event that is traumatic, it is the response.
 People including therapists often get hyper-focused on the details of the trauma.
-This creates a real challenge for those suffering with trauma.
+This creates a real challenge for those suffering with PTSD and trauma symptoms.
 Given the experience of trauma is stored in the deep inner brain at a sensory level and not at the cognitive level, words, memories and details are often few and far between.
-What is remembered, is the intense emotional and somatic body experiences.
+What is remembered, is the intense emotional trauma and somatic body experiences.
 Essentially, trauma lives in the body.
-This can be highly uncomfortable and devastating as hypervigilance, panic, edginess, feeling unsafe, nightmares, numbing and shame are common experiences.
+This can be highly uncomfortable and devastating given trauma symptoms such as hypervigilance, panic, edginess, feeling unsafe, nightmares, numbing and shame are common experiences.
 Healing therefore involves dealing with the somatic emotional experience more than the cognitive rational experience.
 Healing also involves relationships given all trauma happens inside of a relationship and thus causes a break in our trusting attachment to others.
 People, life and even our relationship with ourselves can become untrustworthy and unsafe.
 Repairing this break in our trust requires reviving the attachment pathway and includes the safe, supportive connection to another person.
 This is one of the primary roles of a compassionate counselor.

-Hardwired Stress Reactions to Trauma
+Hardwired Stress Reactions to PTSD Trauma

 - Social Engagement is the most recent in our evolutionary development of the three defensive strategies to deal with threat.
 It is our initial ‘go to’ response whenever possible.
 We will attempt to deal with the perceived risk by using vocalization and facial expression.
 There is minimal residue acquired with this response.
 Appease: Appeasing or submitting to the threat may come into play in an attempt to go along with or agree with an adversary to avoid the threat of danger.
 If it is not feasible or effective to engage or appease, we retract our social engagement and prepare to mobilize our sympathetic nervous systems ability to fight or flee the situation.